 Recommended segment durations for encoder synchronization (informative)

 In some cases, it is difficult to achieve segment boundary alignment.
-This is because audio samples in ISOBMFF contain multiple samples (i.e., 1024 samples) and therefore the granularity of audio and video segments may not be the same.
+This is because audio samples in ISOBMFF contain multiple media samples (e.g. 1024 samples in an MP4 audio ISOBMFF sample) and therefore the granularity of audio and video segments may not be the same.
 In practice choosing values based on common frame-rates and sample rates can mitigate this problem.
 The table below illustrated some common options to avoid misalignment.

 This proposal does not address the non-integer framerate case, but practice has shown that for M=L x D still fixed duration M can be achieved enabling a pattern in the media segment durations.
 This could be exploited to achieve the same mechanism to achieve consistency but based on super- segment duration M.